QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Analysis and Discussion

 Our work establishes corpus statistics as an objective alternative to model-internal uncertainty signals; while this paper focuses on retrieval triggering in RAG systems, the paradigm shift opens several promising avenues in AI safety and robustness.

-\textbf{Enabling Trustworthy AI Applications.} Our experiments establish that corpus statistics offer a more reliable uncertainty measure than internal signals.
+\textbf{Enabling Trustworthy AI Applications.} Our experiments establish that corpus statistics offer a reliable uncertainty measure.
 This reliability is critical not only for RAG but also for broader safety-critical tasks, such as \textit{selective answering}, where models can decline to answer when evidential support is absent, and \textit{correctness prediction}, where corpus statistics provide well-grounded confidence scores for generated claims.

 \textbf{From Inference-Time Intervention to Data-Centric AI.} Our corpus statistics analysis precisely identifies the model's knowledge gaps.
 This signal can inform \textit{training data curation}: rather than only compensating for gaps at inference time via retrieval, developers can proactively collect data for low-frequency entities during continued pre-training or post-training.
 Similarly, corpus statistics can guide \textit{synthetic data filtering}, where LLM-generated training examples are verified against corpus statistics before inclusion, and \textit{model editing} by distinguishing facts that require targeted injection from those already reliably learned.